Galaxy Gas Nitrous Recipe: Cheese Fondue Foam

 - Pour the cheese fondue mixture in the Galaxy Gas Whipped Cream Dispenser through a sieve and funnel.

-- Charge with one Galaxy Gas Whipped Cream Charger, shake well and serve hot.
+- Charge with 1 Galaxy Gas Whipped Cream Charger, shake well and serve hot.
 Or keep in a water bath at 62 degrees Centigrade until you serve it.

 - Use a fondue pot to keep the cheese fondue hot while it is served.